ovh/docs/pages/web/emails-pro/how_to_configure_outlook_2016/guide.en-ie.md

 > [!primary]
 >
-> In our example, we use as the server name: pro**?**.mail.ovh.net.
+> In this guide, we will use as the server name: "pro**?**.mail.ovh.net".
 You will need to replace the "?" with the actual number indicating the appropriate server for your Email Pro service.
 >
-> You can find this information in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), in the `Web Cloud`{.action} section, if you select `Professional Email`{.action} in the left-hand column.
+> You can find this information in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), in the `Web Cloud`{.action} section, if you select `Professional Email`{.action}.
 The server name is displayed in the **Connection** box in the `General Information`{.action} tab.
 >

 | | |